temporalio/documentation/docs/typescript/troubleshooting.md

 - Temporal is trying to execute old Workflow code that no longer exists in your codebase, or
 - your new Client code is expecting Temporal to execute old Workflow/Activity code it doesn't yet know about.

-The biggest sign that this is happening is if you notice Temporal is acting non-deterministically.
+The biggest sign that this is happening is if you notice Temporal is acting non-deterministically: running the same Workflow twice gets different results.

+Stale workflows are usually a non-issue because the errors generated are just noise from code you no longer want to run.
-If you need to terminate the old Workflows, you can do so with Temporal Web or `tctl`.
+If you need to terminate old stale Workflows, you can do so with Temporal Web or `tctl`.

 ## Workflow/Activity registration errors